 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Snowflake Inc. (SNOW) and Domo, Inc. (DOMO) based on the most recent data.
+Below is a comparison table summarizing the key strengths and weaknesses of Snowflake Inc. (SNOW) and Domo, Inc. (DOMO) based on their recent financial and strategic metrics.

 |---|---|---|